 The schools where you applied (and are admitted to) will present a financial aid package or award letter.
 This includes a mix of aid you qualified for using the FAFSA, as well as school-specific merit and need-based scholarships.

 Choose From Fixed or Variable Rates on Your Student Loan — Compare and Save >>

 What Is the Cost of Attendance, and Why Does It Matter?

-Cost of attendance is pivotal in deciding your choice of school.
+The cost of attendance is pivotal in deciding your choice of school.
 The college will subtract your Expected Family Contribution from the cost of attendance to determine your need for financial aid.
 The higher the COA, the more aid you can potentially get to help pay for college.

-Cost of attendance is set by the school and reflects the average cost — not necessarily your cost.
+The cost of attendance is set by the school and reflects the average cost — not necessarily your cost.
 For example, your travel costs may be lower than what’s reflected in the COA if you bike to class or take public transportation.
 Your food costs may be lower or higher based on your college meal choices.

 Each school is required by federal law to publish its COA, and since July 1, 2011, the Department of Education has been required to publish that information.